5 Focus Areas for MBA Admissions Success

-While most schools have yet to publish their essays for the 2020-2021 season, you can get a good idea of the types of stories you will need by reading last year’s application.
+While business schools have yet to publish their MBA essays for the 2023-2024 season, you can get a good idea of the types of stories you will need by reading last year’s application.
 Knowing that you will have to describe a leadership experience may motivate you to take on a new leadership role – in or outside of work.
 Realizing that you will see questions about your level of community involvement may push you to step up your volunteering efforts.

 It is also a good idea to begin brainstorming your answers to two questions that will crop up in either essay questions or the MBA interview.
 First, what are your career goals?
 And second, why do you need an MBA now?
 Reflect on your background and what stories you could share.
 If you identify gaps, create a plan to fill them.

 For more expert advice, check out B-Schooled podcast episode #130: 6 Things You Think You Know About MBA Essay Writing (But Might Not)

 We recommend that candidates allocate two to three hours each time they sit down to work on their essays, especially for the first few drafts.
 Non-native English speakers may find they need to allow even more time for their applications, particularly writing, revising, editing, proofing, formatting, and inputting essays.
 That said, applicants should also avoid the “marathon session.”
 Few people remain sharp or creative during eight hours of writing and editing.